UCI-CARL/CARLsim4/README.md

 As of CARLsim 3.1 it is no longer necessary to have the CUDA framework installed.
 However, CARLsim development will continue to focus on the GPU implementation.

-The current release has been tested on the following platforms:
+The latest release was tested on the following platforms:
 - Ubuntu 16.04
 - Mac OS X 10.11 (El Capitan)
 - Windows 7/10